kns94/IDE15/ReadMe.md

     4. Please run the script `./knowledge_extraction.sh` on the terminal to execute `/src/Knowledge_Extraction.py` It will use Alchemy API to extract entity and entity type from the tweets; Please note that key would be required to run it.
 I have added a sample key; but it can only process 1000 data inputs a day.
 Please visit the [website](http://www.alchemyapi.com/api/register.html) to get a free key.

+    5. Run the script `./sentiment_analysis.sh` to analyze sentiment of input tweet files.
+It is a time consuming process; so brace yourselves!
+I have created a seperate directory which contains files related to sentiment analysis - `./sentiment_analysis`

 ###### Introduction

 I would like to thank David and the entire team at Insight for giving me this opportunity to show-case my knowledge base.